Alleged affair, accusations heat up usually quiet campaign

-RICHMOND, Va.
-(AP) — A Republican candidate for lieutenant governor in Virginia is threatening to sue a rival in a bitter fight over an anonymous email alleging an “adulterous” relationship.
+An anonymous email alleging an affair.
+Electronic records that suggest a surprise culprit.
+Accusations.
+Recriminations.
+A once close friendship destroyed.

+But it’s not a soap opera.
+It’s the GOP primary for lieutenant governor in Virginia.
+A contest that’s typically a little-watched election has turned into a messy public scandal.

-An attorney for state Sen. Bryce Reeves have written a letter to Sen. Jill Vogel and her husband saying there is “strong evidence” they, or someone at their direction, sent an email to state Republicans alleging Reeves was having an affair with a campaign staffer.
+Earlier this week, state Sen. Bryce Reeves’ lawyer wrote to Sen. Jill Vogel and her husband saying there is “strong evidence” they, or someone at their direction, sent an email to state Republicans alleging Reeves was having an affair with a campaign staffer.
 The letter asks the Vogels not to destroy any emails or related devices “due to the likelihood of litigation.”

-Vogel has strongly denied any connection to the email and indicated someone may have tried to make it look like she was responsible.

-The lieutenant governor is a largely ceremonial position often used as springboard to run for governor.

 Most Read Stories